 The Manatee Research Program studies several aspects of the biology of manatees inhabiting the waters of Southwest Florida, including population dynamics, population genetics, habitat use, distributional patterns and social behavior.
 Field data and samples are collected using photo-identification, aerial surveys and non-invasive genetic sampling.
 From spring through early fall, photo-identification, genetic, and behavioral sampling are conducted primarily in Sarasota and Manatee counties.
 During the winter, field work is conducted primarily in Charlotte Harbor and Ft.
 Myers area.
-Aerial surveys are conducted twice per month in Sarasota County to assess relative abundance and distribution of manatees in those waters.
+Aerial surveys are conducted twice per month (during the non-winter) in Sarasota County to assess relative abundance and distribution of manatees in those waters.
 The long-term database of the program contributes to management and conservation measurements for Florida manatees.
 Additionally, the program collaborates with manatee researchers throughout the state of Florida and the Caribbean.

 Internships are available during all four seasons and must be a MINIMUM of 12 weeks.
 Hours are typically Monday-Friday, 8:30am-5pm, although some longer days may be required for field work (especially during the winter season).